Key Takeaways

 Fruits: Berries provide anthocyanins that beneficial bacteria love, while kiwi and apples offer both soluble fiber and digestive enzymes.
 Bananas, especially slightly green ones, contain resistant starch that feeds beneficial microbes.

 Vegetables: Dark leafy greens supply folate and magnesium for gut lining health.
-Cruciferous vegetables like broccoli and Brussels sprouts provide sulfur compounds that support detoxification, while colorful root vegetables offer diverse prebiotic fibers.
+Cruciferous vegetables like broccoli and Brussels sprouts provide sulfur compounds that support the body’s natural detox processes, while colorful root vegetables offer diverse prebiotic fibers.

 Legumes and Whole Grains: Beans, lentils, and chickpeas provide plant-based protein alongside prebiotic fibers that feed beneficial bacteria.
 Steel-cut oats, quinoa, and brown rice offer sustained energy while supporting digestive regularity through their fiber content.

-Nuts, Seeds, and Healthy Fats: Walnuts deliver omega-3 fatty acids that help support the body's healthy inflammatory response, while chia seeds and flaxseeds provide both fiber and anti-inflammatory compounds.
+Nuts, Seeds, and Healthy Fats: Walnuts deliver omega-3 fatty acids that help support the body's healthy inflammatory response, while chia seeds and flaxseeds provide both fiber and compounds that support this same balance.
 Avocados offer monounsaturated fats plus fiber, creating an ideal combination for nutrient absorption and satiety.

 Fermented Foods: Yogurt with live cultures, kefir, kimchi, sauerkraut, and tempeh introduce beneficial probiotics directly to your digestive system.
 These living foods work alongside prebiotic fibers to create a thriving gut environment.